-Housing is limited to students no older than 25 and no younger than 17 unless an application for exemption is submitted in writing to Director of Housing and approved by Vice President of Student Services.
+Housing is limited to students no older than 25 and no younger than 17 unless an application for exemption is submitted in writing to Director of Housing and approved by Provost.

-Early move-in policy: If a non-athletic student chooses to move-in before the designated move-in date set by the College of the Southwest a charge of \$20.00 a day must be paid prior to moving in and permission granted by the Housing Director.
+Early move-in policy: If a non-athletic student chooses to move-in before the designated move-in date set by the University of the Southwest a charge of \$30.00 a day must be paid prior to moving in and permission granted by the Housing Director.

 In rare instances, exceptions to this requirement may be made when a legal guardian makes a request to the Housing Director, in writing, that the student be allowed to reside with another family member or other adult who resides within 75 miles of the College.
-Applications for exemption may be made to the Housing Director, who will submit the request to the Vice President of Student Services.
-The Vice President of Student Services will consider convening the Housing Committee if the student's circumstances are unusual and outside the defined parameters of on-campus housing.
+Applications for exemption may be made to the Housing Director, who will submit the request to the Provost.
+The Provost will consider convening the Housing Committee if the student's circumstances are unusual and outside the defined parameters of on-campus housing.
 All students aged 21 and over may be exempt from this policy.
 All on-campus residents must participate in the campus meal plan.

-In providing campus housing for students required to live on campus and for students who choose to live on campus, CSW seeks to furnish students with physical facilities and services that will contribute to successful academic performance and to provide each student with daily living experiences that will aid in building harmonious relationships, developing self-reliance, and fostering a sense of responsibility.
+In providing campus housing for students required to live on campus and for students who choose to live on campus, Southwest seeks to furnish students with physical facilities and services that will contribute to successful academic performance and to provide each student with daily living experiences that will aid in building harmonious relationships, developing self-reliance, and fostering a sense of responsibility.

 Students should be aware that while there is freedom in living away from home, they are expected to act responsibly.
-Housing policies are necessary to provide direction and protection for each resident living at CSW.
-CSW's housing regulations reflect reasonable and practical expectations for responsible and mature individuals.
+Housing policies are necessary to provide direction and protection for each resident living at Southwest.
+Southwest's housing regulations reflect reasonable and practical expectations for responsible and mature individuals.

-Open and/or willful disregard of housing policies may result in probation, suspension, and/or expulsion from CSW on-campus housing, depending on the nature of the specific violation.
+Open and/or willful disregard of housing policies may result in probation, suspension, and/or expulsion from Southwest on-campus housing, depending on the nature of the specific violation.
 Every effort will be made to give fair warning before administering disciplinary action.
 Please note that information shared with residents at mandatory housing meetings may be considered fair warning.
-Final decisions regarding disciplinary actions of CSW housing policies will be left to the discretion of CSW administration.
+Final decisions regarding disciplinary actions for violations of Southwest housing policies will be left to the discretion of Southwest administration.